 Information concerning Honors in the Major in Psychology and admission materials are available from the psychology undergraduate advisor.
-Decisions on admission to the Honors in the Major in Psychology program are made each semester, in early October and February, by a committee of psychology faculty.
+Decisions on admission to the Honors in the Major in Psychology program are made once per year, in February, by a committee of psychology faculty.
 Overall, criteria emphasize demonstrated ability and commitment to becoming a first-rate scholar.
-Performance in course work at the university, particularly honors courses in psychology and related fields, is among the criteria for admission.
+Performance in coursework at the university, particularly honors courses in psychology and related fields, is among the criteria for admission.
 Consistent with the philosophy that there is more to honors scholarship than distinguished grades, commitment to excellence in the science of psychology, evidence of broad scholarship (including mathematics and sciences), and evidence of involvement within the university and the broader community enhance students' credentials.
 The same standards must be maintained to remain in the Honors in the Major in Psychology program following admission.
-Students pursuing Honors in the Major must maintain an overall GPA of at least 3.3 in all courses taken at UW-Madison at the time of graduation.
+Students pursuing Honors in the Major must maintain an overall GPA of at least 3.3 in all courses taken at UW–Madison at the time of graduation.
 Students are encouraged to apply early as the honors in the major curriculum begins in a student's sophomore year.
-Contact email@example.com with any questions regarding the honors in the major program.
+Contact firstname.lastname@example.org with any questions regarding the honors in the major program.

 In addition to requirements for the psychology major, requirements for honors in psychology are:

 Psych 386 Honors Topics in Psychology (fall and spring semesters)